control-center/serviced/web/ui/shutdownvis/README.md

 Usage
 -----------------
 The app requires the isvcs opentsdb URL and port number (eg: `http://uiboss:4242`), as well as at least one valid tenant id.
-Additionally, if this is being served from a different domain than the isvcs opentsd, opentsdb will need [http://opentsdb.net/docs/build/html/api_http/index.html#cors](CORS enabled).
+Additionally, if this is being served from a different domain than the isvcs opentsd, opentsdb will need [CORS enabled](http://opentsdb.net/docs/build/html/api_http/index.html#cors).

 Enter the tsdb URL and tenant ids (as a comma separated list for multiple tenants) into the fields in the "TSDB" controls box, and click "Query" to grab the data.